 A2A Rail was formed in 2015 to create a powerhouse of knowledge in railway operations and construction, infrastructure financing, and Indigenous Peoples engagement and relations, to actualize this project and be a long-term partner in the U.S. and Canada.
 This project enables unprecedented economic opportunities for all stakeholders involved and provides critical infrastructure for millions of people in North America.

 Mr. McCoshen is the Chairman and Founder of the Alaska – Alberta Railway Development Corporation.
 In addition, Sean serves as the Chief Executive Officer of the McCoshen Group.
 Sean graduated from the University of Western Ontario with a Bachelor of Law Degree, where he specialized in corporate and commercial law.
 After practicing in Winnipeg, Sean realized his affinity towards banking, leading to 18 years of private banking initiatives in which he worked in conjunction with a number of large American-based private equity firms, participating in $35 billion U.S.D worth of financings until his retirement in 2007.

-Established in 2012, the McCoshen Group is a family office that owns 11 privately held companies ranging from manufacturing to finance and has secured in excess of $1 billion U.S.D in transactions and has an asset base of $740 million U.S.D.
+Established in 2012, The McCoshen Group, owned entirely by McCoshen, is a family-owned business operation, that owns eight privately held companies and holds significant interest in three publicly held corporations, ranging from manufacturing to finance.
+The McCoshen Group has secured in excess of CAD$1.32 billion in transactions and has an asset base of CAD$3.95 billion (USD$2.97 billion).

 Financing & Strategy